rseal/GnuRadar/readme.txt

 Currently, there are 4 primary programs of interest:

-1. gradar-configure ( gradar-configure-cli ): Configuration GUI to setup the receiver.
+1. gradar-configure : Configuration GUI to setup the receiver.
 2. gradar-verify: Validation tool to ensure that both receiver and pulse generator are properly synchronized.
-3. gradar-run ( gradar-run-cli ): Data collection tool for the USRP receiver.
+3. gradar-run : Data collection tool for the USRP receiver.
 4. gradar-replay: Data replay tool for HDF5 files.
 Requires rtPlotter for display.